jeffpar/mandelbot/README.md

 This project has already been installed at [mandelbot.net](http://mandelbot.net/) using [GitHub Pages](https://pages.github.com/) and the [gh-pages](https://github.com/jeffpar/mandelbot/tree/gh-pages) branch of this project.

-However, if want to install and serve your own local copy of the files, here are the steps for macOS and the corresponding Terminal commands.
+If you want to install and serve your own local copies of the files, here are the steps for macOS and the corresponding Terminal commands.

 ##### Step 1: Clone the project.